raster-foundry/raster-foundry/README.md

 Then _outside_ the VM, while the server is still running, run `yarn run start` while inside the `app-frontend/` directory.
 This will start a `webpack-dev-server` on port 9091 that will auto-reload after javascript and styling changes.

-There are three options to rebuild the static assets served by nginx:
+There are three options to rebuild the static assets served by Nginx:

- - run `yarn run build` outside the VM
+ - Run `yarn run build` outside the VM
- - run `./scripts/console app-frontend "yarn run build"`
+ - Run `./scripts/console app-frontend "yarn run build"`
- - run `./scripts/setup` (will also rebuild application server)
+ - Run `./scripts/setup` (will also rebuild application server)

 To run tests you can do one of the following (in order of speed):

- - run `yarn run test` outside the VM (or `yarn run test-watch`)
+ - Run `yarn run test` outside the VM (or `yarn run test-watch`)
- - run `./scripts/console app-frontend "yarn run test"` inside the VM
+ - Run `./scripts/console app-frontend "yarn run test"` inside the VM
- - run `./scripts/test` inside the VM (will also run additional project tests)
+ - Run `./scripts/test` inside the VM (will also run additional project tests)

 ## Ports